 Creating a Conservation Movement

 Imagine what it takes to build a movement.
-A movement to protect wild places, starts from the ground up—bringing together activists, community leaders and other organizations all in the name of conservation.
+A movement to protect wild places, starts from the ground up—bringing together activists, community leaders, tribes, elected officials, farms, faith leaders, businesses, agencies and organizations all in the name of conservation.
 It takes hard work and dedication.
 No short cuts.
 Do the work, one person at a time, one year at a time.

 This is the conservation movement Karen M. Fant and Ken Gersten, co-founders of Washington Wild, built in the 1970s that grew into a powerful force for conservation.
 Since the organization’s founding in 1979, Washington Wild and its supporters have played an instrumental role in permanently protecting nearly 3 million acres of designated Wilderness throughout Washington State!